Definitions & Acronyms

 Pre-Parole Transfer (PPT).
 Facility.
 Pre-Parole Transfer facilities are transitional facilities that provide pre-parolees counseling, on-site academic and vocational education and services, and other associated programming during the last 12 months of their incarceration.

 Pre-Sentence Investigation (PSI).
-An investigation of an offender's criminal history, family history, work history, and risks and needs, conducted by a CSO.
+An investigation of an inmate's criminal history, family history, work history, and risks and needs, conducted by a CSO.
 The resulting Pre-Sentence Investigation Report (PSIR) is considered by the court prior to sentencing.

 Private Facility Contract Monitoring/Oversight Division (PF CM/OD).
 The TDCJ division responsible for the oversight and monitoring of contracts of privately operated secure facilities as well as community based, which includes substance abuse treatment services.